dltuananh123/Resort-Quote-Generator/README.md

 - Culturally appropriate translations with native-language examples and naming conventions
 - Standardized language codes (cn for Chinese, kr for Korean) for consistent implementation
 - Complete multilingual footer with resort description, amenities, and quick links in all five languages
+- Localized addresses displayed in culturally appropriate formats for each supported language
+- Dynamically rendered text content that automatically adjusts based on the selected language

 ### UI Text Optimization